-Whether you’re a frequent camper tired of choking down re-hydrated sludge approximating beef stroganoff or tuna mac n’ cheese, or if you’re a newcomer to the wilderness world and worried you won’t be able to stomach the decidedly less-than desirable foodstuffs usually found in those shelf-stable tear-open packages, we’re here to help.
+Are you a frequent camper tired of choking down bars, jerky, and rehydrated meals approximating mac n’ cheese?
+Or maybe you’re a newcomer to the wilderness world who’s worried you won’t be able to stomach the decidedly less-than-desirable contents usually found in those tear-open packages — and with no idea what to cook from scratch while far afield.
+Fret not; we’re here to help.

 Almond Apple Oatmeal Bowl